jui-beedkar/aoi-map/README.md

 I chose **Leaflet + react-leaflet** because:

-- Very mature ecosystem with good **WMS support** out of the box.
+- It is Very mature ecosystem with good **WMS support** out of the box.
-- Easy React integration via `react-leaflet` with declarative components.
+- It has Easy React integration via `react-leaflet` with declarative    components.
-- Lightweight and well-suited for 2D web maps without requiring WebGL.
+- It is Lightweight and well-suited for 2D web maps without requiring WebGL.

 Alternatives considered: